Convergence of continuous-time stochastic gradient descent with applications to deep neural networks: Preliminaries and assumptions

+In this subsection we state the key assumptions needed to obtain convergence of the process (\ref{w2}) as $t \rightarrow \infty$ to a global minimizer of the function $f$.

-A regularity condition for the function $f$ that we require is a ``local Lipschitz'' condition for $\nabla f$.
-This mild assumption guarantees that the equation (\ref{w2}) has a unique local solution, as explained below.
-It is important to keep in mind that we do not require $\nabla f$ to be globally Lipschitz as it would exclude some important applications in machine learning. \begin{assumption} The functions $\nabla f$ and $\sigma$ are locally Lipschitz continuous, that is, for any compact set $K\subset \R^D$ there exist positive constants $L^f_K$ and $L_K^{\sigma}$ such that for all $x,y \in \R^D$,
+Our first assumption is a regularity condition on the function $f$, namely a ``locally Lipschitz'' condition for $\nabla f$, whose definition is given in (\ref{lip}).
+This mild assumption guarantees that equation (\ref{w2}) admits a unique local solution, as explained below.
+It is important to emphasize that we do not require $\nabla f$ to be globally Lipschitz continuous, since this would exclude some important applications in machine learning. \begin{assumption} The functions $\nabla f, \sigma_1,\ldots, \sigma_d: \R^D \rightarrow \R^D$ are locally Lipschitz continuous. \end{assumption}